Bhoomika26M/ClimateScope_B13/README.md

 ---

-# Project Structure

-ClimateScope/
-├── dashboard/
-├── src/
-├── milestone1_report.md
-├── milestone2_report.md
-├── README.md
-└── requirements.txt

----

-# Conclusion

-ClimateScope transforms raw global weather data into structured insights and interactive visualizations.

-Milestone 1 focused on data preparation and cleaning.
-Milestone 2 focused on statistical analysis and dashboard development.

-## Milestone 3: Visualization Development & Interactivity
+# Milestone 3: Visualization Development & Interactivity

 In this milestone, an interactive climate analytics dashboard was developed using Streamlit and Plotly.